Biskop256/IoT-desktop/README.md

 ### Automations

 In order to automate the light, you have to create automations in home assistant.
-But first you will need to Settings > Devices & Services > Helpers and create the following helpers:
+But to create the logic you will need a few boolean variables.
+Go to Settings > Devices & Services > Helpers and create the following helpers:
 - A boolean `movement_boolean` for movement
 - A boolean `manual_boolean` for the lamp in manual mode
 - A boolean `auto_boolean` for the lamp in auto mode